csgames/CSGames-2024-PuzzleHero/challenges/misc/super-cs-games-7/writeup.md

 ## Write-up

-In Level Gone Fishing, in the second part of the level.
-After the Orb, through pass through boxes.
+In Level Cave In, hidden in a message box that can be blocked if not jumped correctly.

 ## Flag

-`FLAG-B3H1NDTH3BOXE5`
+`FLAG-UNDERTH3ROCK`